congard/solgen/README.md

 # Solgen

-Solgen – C++ code generator for creating Lua bindings using [sol2](https://github.com/ThePhD/sol2) library
+Solgen – C++ code generator for creating Lua bindings using [sol2](https://github.com/ThePhD/sol2) library.

 > [!WARNING]
 > There is no any guarantee that this project will work for you as you expect.